TheOddCell/bur/CONTRIBUTING.md

 For `pmmm`, it will be placed in `[pmmm strata]/usr/bur/[type]/[name]`

-If you do not want to fill in the field, it must be empty but not gone.
+If you do not want to fill in the field, it must be set to `"/dev/null"` but not gone.
+I am not joking.